Shujun-He/Google_AI4code_6th_place_solution/README.md

 ![alt text](https://github.com/Shujun-He/Google_AI4code_6th_place_solution/blob/main/graphics/relative2absolute.png)

 (I typed this in latex and just screenshot it.
-Sorry for the quality)
+Sorry for the quality.
+For a better version, see `write_up_6th_solution.pdf`)

 ### Network achitecture
 My network architecture consists mainly of a deberta encoder and a GRU layer; an overview is